-The $System\ V(SysV)$ model produces SysV shared objects and executables.
-It can also be used to produce ARM Linux compatible shared objects and executables.
+The System V (SysV) model produces SysV shared objects and executables.
+You can also use the SysV model to produce ARM Linux compatible shared objects and executables.

 - you cannot use scatter-loading

 - the model assumes that shared objects can throw an exception

 - thread local storage is supported.